nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Encounter.md

 ## Structure Definition
 https://simplifier.net/HL7FHIRUKCoreR4/UKCoreEncounter/~related

+## Optionality Guidance

+The population guidance below uses the following definitions for data item optionality:

+1. **Mandatory** - the data item MUST be recorded in the resource every time it is produced
+2. **Required** - if the system that is providing the data item contains this piece of data, then it MUST include it in the resource
+3. **Optional** - the system has the option to include this data if it is available

+Note that the population guidance for this profile does not include all data items available in the resource.
+As per FHIR guidance, all data items inherited from the base resource can be included and used as appropriate, however only those considered relevant to Supplementary RM Data are covered in this guidance.

 ## Required Elements (for Supplementary RM Data)
 A minimum viable content that all provider and consumer systems should support is the following elements.